The Ultimate Checklist for Nonprofit Startups

 How will your charitable program be funded?

 Developing and maintaining a source of income is a critical component of starting a nonprofit.
 The old adage is no money, no mission.
 Most nonprofits are funded in a variety of ways, by a variety of people and organizations.
 Will you collect program service revenue?
 Will you apply for grants or hold fundraising events?
 Will you pursue government funding?
-There are tons of possibilities, but it’s wise to go into the process with a plan in place.
+Our legal team will guide you through the nonprofit startup process so you're equipped with a solid plan.

 6.